-Pack Rabbit's patented exoskeleton frames are designed to deliver a more comfortable and efficient way to carry heavy weight.
+Pack Rabbit's patented Exo-Frames are designed to deliver a more comfortable and efficient way to carry heavy weight.
 Choosing the correct frame that best fits your torso is very important.
 The purpose of selecting a frame that matches your torso is to ensure that the frame's lumbar support is properly aligned with your lumber.
 This will allow the contour of the frame to be correctly aligned with the contour of your spine, and provide comfortable and consistent support.

 TORSO RANGE: 15.5-18.5 in / 39.4-47.0 cm

 16.5 in / 41.9 cm